RareSkills/blog/signed-int-solidity/signed-int-solidity.md

 ### Solidity and the EVM use Two's Complement representation for signed integers

-Like every datatype, Solidity still uses 32 byte words to represent signed integers.
-There isn't any semantic indicator of the type in the EVM, just like there isn't any indicator that a 32 byte slot is actually a boolean, an address, or a 160 bit number.
+Like every data type, Solidity still uses 32-byte words to represent signed integers.
+There isn't any semantic indicator of the type in the EVM, just like there isn't any indicator that a 32-byte slot is actually a boolean, an address, or a 160-bit number.
 The value is "treated" as negative one at compilation time.

 Because you can get the [max value of an integer](https://www.rareskills.io/post/uint-max-value-solidity) with "type(int256).max" or with the .min field to get the minimum.
 The indicator for whether a number is positive or negative requires an extra bit, so it can only store numbers up to one bit less than the unsigned version.